 STARTUP NAME – 10 NAME YOUR STARTUP STEPS

-❏ Today I’m speaking on Startup Name – 10 Name Your Startup Steps.
+❏ Today, I’m speaking on Startup Name: 10: Name Your Startup Steps.
 Picking the name for your startup is one of the most time-consuming and essential steps you will take.
 Choose the wrong name, and your startup could fail.
-A lawsuit can be filed against you if you pick the wrong name.
-Choose the wrong name, and other cultures could mock you due to how the name translates.
+A lawsuit can be filed against you if you pick a terrible name.
+Choose a bad name, and other cultures could mock you due to how the name translates.
 How do you not mess up this early and vital step?

-You will spend more person-hours on picking the Name for your Startup than almost any other function in the opening weeks of your startup.
-Sadly, the Startup Name you Pick may not be the right one.
+You will spend more person-hours picking the name for your startup than almost any other function in the opening weeks of your startup.
+Sadly, the startup name you choose may not be the right one.

 Let’s get started!